jcoene/pgmigrate/README.md

 }
 ```

-See the test file or godoc for more details.
+See the tests or godoc for more details.

 ## License